Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 + Computers:
     - Mac, PC, Chromebook or Raspberry Pi
 + Web Browsers:
-    - Firefox, Chrome, Safari, IE, or Opera
+    - Firefox, Midori, Chrome, IE, Safari, or Opera
 + Text Editors:
-    - Adobe Brackets, vi, nano, or emacs
+    - Adobe Brackets, nano, vi, or emacs
 + Web Servers:
     - httpster, Nginx or Apache

 ### A word about text editors

 Most developers have opinions about text editors.
 Sometimes very strong opinions.
 I don't.
-They are just a computer program and I tend to use the ones available to me.
+Text editors are computer program.
+I tend to use the ones available to me.
 That isn't to say there aren't some helpful things to look for.
 One feature I really like is syntax highlighting.
 It makes it much easier to read code quickly.
-Another is an integrated linting tool (e.g. [jslint](http://jslint.com) or [jshint](http://jshint.com)).
+Another is an integrated linting tool (e.g. [jslint](http://jslint.com)).
 I find both of these features to be helpful in spotting the sillier things I type.

-If you don't have an editor you like may I suggest [Adobe Brackets][1] or [Chrome's Text-app][2].
+If you don't have an editor you like may I suggest [Adobe Brackets][1].
 They are both built from the same building blocks we use on the web -- HTML, CSS, JavaScript.
 That makes it easy to extend and improve to meet your own needs.
 They also come out of the box with syntax highlighting.

 [1]: http://brackets.io "Adobe Brackets is a text editor written in JavaScript, CSS and HTML.
 It is free and open source."
-[2]: https://github.com/GoogleChrome/text-app "A text editor without jslint also built from JavaScript, CSS and HTML.
-Runs as a Chrome web app."
 [node]: http://nodejs.org "A JavaScript environment for building network, file system and other services"